Murray Corporation of America

-By the 1960s a Fortune 500 company Murray later passed through the ownership of Dyson Kissner-Moran to Household International which is now a subsidiary of HSBC Holdings plc.
+By the 1960s a Fortune 500 company Murray later passed through the ownership of Dyson Kissner-Moran to Household International which is now a subsidiary of HSBC.

 Automotive bodies industry consolidation

-J W Murray Mfg Co had been founded in 1913 by John William Murray and his son to make stamped sheet metal part for automobiles.
-Their premises were in Detroit and located near what is now the Cadillac Hamtramck assembly plant.
+J W Murray Mfg Co was founded in 1913 by John William Murray and his son to make stamped sheet metal part for automobiles. its premises were in Detroit and located near what is now the Cadillac Hamtramck assembly plant.
 J W Murray established a second plant at Ecorse, Michigan.

-Murray Body Corporation was created in 1924 by merging C R Wilson Body Co of Milwaukee Junction Detroit with three Hamtramck businesses, Murray Manufacturing, Towson and Widman.
+Murray Body Corporation was created in 1924 by merging C R Wilson Body Co of Milwaukee Junction, Detroit with three Hamtramck businesses, Murray Manufacturing, Towson and Widman.
 Both Wilson and Murray were long standing suppliers to Ford.
 Combined the businesses could build 60,000 to 70,000 bodies a year.
 Towson Body Co and J C Widman & Co.
-(Towson include the Anderson Electric Car Co) were Murray's neighbours in Hamtramck.
+(Towson include the Anderson Electric Car Co) were Murray's neighbors in Hamtramck.

 On the merger Murray Body Corporation became, after Fisher and Briggs, the third largest body company in the United States.

-A short sharp recession forced a financial reorganisation and as of January 1927 the business was moved into the ownership of Murray Corporation of America.
+A short sharp recession forced a financial reorganization and as of January 1927 the business was moved into the ownership of Murray Corporation of America.